remmob/timescale-plotly-card/README.md

 ## Requirements

-> **Note:** The TimescaleDB Reader integration supports any TimescaleDB database.
+> **Note:** The Timescale database Reader integration supports any TimescaleDB database.
 It has been tested with databases using the `ltss` table (from the [LTSS integration](https://github.com/freol35241/ltss)) and with [Scribe](https://github.com/jonathan-gatard/scribe).
 You do not need a special Home Assistant database; any compatible TimescaleDB schema will work.
 See the Timescale Database Reader [README](https://github.com/remmob/timescale_database_reader) for details and example queries.
 ### HACS (Recommended)

 1. Add this repository as a custom repository in HACS: